PaulJulio/php-composer-on-aws-lambda/README.md

 Nice to have:

-- Do all that remote stuff via locally executed utilities
+- Do all that remote stuff via locally executed utilities.
+(In progress, using a package to send commands to the remote machine)